ALW93/App-Academy/7.20-7.24/Tuesday/Notes.md

 - Objects are indexed with **`keys`** instead of numbers.
 - Order is not guaranteed within an Object.
 - Objects are defined by using curly braces **`{}`**
+- You can think of Objects as tables.

 > Fun Fact: Objects are affectionately known as POJO's (Plain Old Javascript Objects)